markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/README.md

 The main Deposit Services deployment artifact is found in `deposit-messaging/target/deposit-messaging-<version>.jar`.
 It is this jarfile that is included in the Docker image for Deposit Services, and posted on the GitHub Release page.

-## Supported modes

-The mode is a required command-line argument which directs the deposit services application to take a specific action.

-### Listen

-Listen mode is the "primary" mode, if you will, of Deposit Services.
-In `listen` mode Deposit Services responds to JMS messages from the Fedora repository by creating and transferring packages of custodial content to remote repositories.

-Listen mode is invoked by starting Deposit services with `listen` as the single command-line argument:

-> $ java -jar deposit-services.jar listen

-Deposit Services will connect to a JMS broker specified by the `SPRING_ACTIVEMQ_BROKER_URL` environment variable ( optionally authenticating if `SPRING_ACTIVEMQ_USER` and `SPRING_ACTIVEMQ_PASSWORD` are present), and wait for the Fedora repository to be available as specified by `FCREPO_HOST` and `FCREPO_PORT`.
-Notably, `listen` mode does not use the index.

-> If the Fedora repository is deployed under a webapp context other than `/fcrepo`, the environment variable `PASS_FEDORA_BASEURL` must be set to the base of the Fedora REST API (e.g. `PASS_FEDORA_BASEURL=http://fcrepo:8080/fcrepo/rest`)

-After successfully connecting to the JMS broker and the Fedora repository, deposit services will listen and respond to JMS messages relating to the submission and deposit of material to the Fedora repository.
-Incoming `Submission` resources created by end-users of the UI will be processed:

-* custodial content packaged
-* packages sent to destination repositories
-* confirmation of custody transfer
-* recording the identities of content in destination repositories

-Incoming `Deposit` resources will be used to update the overall success or failure of a `Submission`.

-### Retry

-Retry mode is used to retry a `Deposit` that has failed.
-Retry mode is invoked by starting Deposit services with `retry` as the first command-line argument, with an optional `--uris` argument, accepting a space-separated list of `Deposit` URIs to retry.
-If no `--uris` argument is present, the index is searched for _all_ `Deposit` resources that have failed, and those are the deposits that are re-tried.

-To retry all failed deposits:
-> $ java -jar deposit-services.jar retry

-To retry specific deposits:
-> $ java -jar deposit-services.jar retry --uri=http://192.168.99.100:8080/fcrepo/rest/deposits/8e/af/ac/a9/8eafaca9-1f24-413a-bf1e-fbbd673ba45b --uri=http://192.168.99.100:8080/fcrepo/rest/deposits/4a/cb/04/bb/4acb04bb-4f79-40ef-8ff9-e105261aa7fb

-#### Refresh

-Refresh mode is used to re-process a Deposit in the `SUBMITTED` state that needs its deposit status refreshed.
-When `refresh` is invoked, the optional `--uris` argument is used to identify the `Deposit` resources to refresh.
-Otherwise a search of the index is performed for _all_ `Deposit` resources in the `SUBMITTED` state.

-Refreshing a `Deposit` means that its deposit status reference will be retrieved, parsed, and processed.
-The status returned from the reference will be stored on the `Deposit`, and the status of the corresponding `RepositoryCopy` will be updated as well.
-If the `Deposit` status is updated to `ACCEPTED`, the `RepositoryCopy` will be updated to `COMPLETE` .
-If the `Deposit` status is updated to `REJECTED`, the `RepositoryCopy` will be updated to `REJECTED` as well.

-To refresh all deposits in the `SUBMITTED` state:
-> $ java -jar deposit-services.jar refresh

-To refresh specific deposits:
-> $ java -jar deposit-services.jar refresh --uri=http://192.168.99.100:8080/fcrepo/rest/deposits/8e/af/ac/a9/8eafaca9-1f24-413a-bf1e-fbbd673ba45b --uri=http://192.168.99.100:8080/fcrepo/rest/deposits/4a/cb/04/bb/4acb04bb-4f79-40ef-8ff9-e105261aa7fb

 [1]: https://docs.spring.io/spring/docs/5.0.7.RELEASE/spring-framework-reference/core.html#resources-implementations

 [2]: https://docs.spring.io/spring/docs/5.0.7.RELEASE/javadoc-api/org/springframework/util/ErrorHandler.html